Structure and function of bacterial virulence factors

 Mfa5, the tip protein if the P. gingivalis Mfa1 fimbriae.
 This is hitherto the only adhesin from a gram-negative bacteria that has been shown to be stabilized with an intramolecular isopeptide bond.
 The structure was solved by Thomas Heidler

-3. Transportation of lipidated proteins.
+2. Transportation of lipidated proteins.
 Type-V fimbrial proteins start as lipidated precursors attached to the inner membrane.
 Before they can be incorporated into the growing fimbria they have to be transported over the periplasm to the outer membrane.
 Gram-negative bacteria have several systems to transport proteins between the inner and outer membrane.
 The pathway that transports lipidated proteins is called the Lol-system.
 The proteins are lipidated at the inner membrane and recognized by the membrane protein complex LolCDE.
 The lipidated protein is next transferred to the soluble protein LolA that transfers it to the outer membrane where LolB receives it.
 We are studying the structure and function of LolA, LolB and the LolCDE complex.
+In addition we are investigating how LolA and LolB from differnt bacteria bind to antibiotics.

 Fimbrial pre-proteins are lipidated at the inner membrane.
 Next they are transported over the periplasm via the LOL-stystem, and attached to the outer membrane.
 The protease “gingipain” is important for maturation of the protein (removal of the lipidated N-terminal extension) and subsequent polymerization.